-Students are expected to conduct themselves ethically and with integrity, according to the expectations of the professions of nursing.
-You shall interact with your peers, faculty, administrators, agency staff, and patients, with respect, as well as follow the rules of confidentiality for your patients and peers.
-Please refer to the American Nurses Association Code of Ethics for Nurses https://www.nursingworld.org/coe-view-only
+Students are expected to conduct themselves professionally and with integrity, according to the expectations of the nursing profession.
+Students shall interact with their peers, faculty, administrators, agency staff, and patients, with respect, as well as follow the rules of confidentiality for their patients and peers.
+To review details for professional conduct in Nursing Research please refer to the American Nurses Association Code of Ethics for Nurses: